bradtxufl/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_list.md

 ### Services Table

-The table at the bottom of the page is a representation of all of the services that exist within the environment.
-This table is sortable by title, logical name, and when the service was created or last modified.
+This table is a representation of all of the services that exist within the environment.
+It is sortable by title, logical name, and when the service was created or last modified.
 You can search by title, name, or tag.

-Each result in the table contains an icon, description, the tags associated with the service, and the title of the service.

 There are indicators that display the number of versions for the service as well as the user who last modified the service and when.

-There is an option to delete the service from this table.
+### Deleting a service

+You can delete a service by selecting the ellipsis in the service's row in the service table and then selecting delete.

 You can select the title of any service in the table to view additional details.